Updated September 2023.

 Clients looking for an artist usually don’t know that much about the treatments and they may need some info on things like contraindications, pre-care and aftercare, healing process, etc.

-Of course, you’ll go over all those aspects once you meet them for consults, but to make your job easier and give clients some basic guidelines, you should provide them with some very basic information, and IG is a great place to do it.
+Of course, you’ll go over all those aspects once you meet them for consultation, but to make your job easier and give clients some basic guidelines, you can kill two birds with one stone and create some content out of it!

 This type of content can drive clients to leave comments or send you DMs with additional questions, which is an opportunity for you to prove your expertise and ideally book them.